Introduction

 Dedicated security appliance or locked-down VM |

-In practice, most teams today use the terms interchangeably to describe any server that mediates access to infrastructure.
-If you see "jumphost" in a job posting or runbook, it almost always means "the server you SSH into first."
+In practice, most teams today use these terms interchangeably.
+If you see "jumphost" or "jumpbox server" in a job posting or runbook, it almost always means "the server you SSH into first."

-Setting up a basic jump host takes about 10 minutes:
+Setting up a basic jump server takes about 10 minutes:

 - Provision a small VM (Ubuntu/Debian works fine) with a public IP